SebastianObi/RNS-Tools/rns_server_shop/README.md

 # rns_server_shop
 This program provides a server for shop hosting of the "Communicator" app.
+Which is another project that is not part of this github.

 ### Features
-- Compatible with all Reticulum shop apps (Communicator)
+- Compatible with all Reticulum shop apps (Communicator which is another project that is not part of this github)

 ## Current Status